 Where the saturation index exceeds +0.80, the Solahart warranty does not apply to a standard watts density heating unit or a solar collector in an open circuit solar water heater system.
 The bottom triple blade heating unit fitted as standard to this water heater is a low watts density type.
-The upper heating unit must be of a low watts density type for the Solahart warranty to apply to the heating unit.
+The top heating unit, which is the booster heating unit for a solar water heater, must be of a low watts density type for the Solahart warranty to apply to the heating unit.